Marine licensing: general guidance

 If a project is screened in to EIA then, although not mandatory, a scoping process should be followed to agree the scope of the EIA report to be submitted in support of an application.
 When an EIA report is submitted, this must be based on the scoping opinion.

 - The Marine Works (Environmental Impact Assessment) (Scotland) Regulations 2017 (relevant to projects from 0-12nm)

-- The Marine Works (Environmental Impact Assessment) (Amendment) Regulations 2017 (relevant to projects from 12-200nm)
+- The Marine Works (Environmental Impact Assessment) Regulations 2007 (as amended) (relevant to projects from 12-200nm)

 Defra and JNCC have developed the Marine Noise Registry (MNR) to record human activities in UK seas that produce loud, low to medium frequency (10Hz – 10kHz) impulsive noise.

 Underwater noise from human activities can affect marine organisms from fish to marine mammals in a variety of ways, from masking sounds used to communicate and find food, to physical injury and even death.
 Understanding when and where noisy activities take place will help us define the baseline level for impulsive noise in UK waters and will inform research on the effects of noise, particularly on vulnerable species like cetaceans.

 The MNR is a user-friendly data input space for industry and regulators.
 It collects estimated location and date data on noisy activities (during the planning stages).
 This data should be provided as a Proposed Activity Form in the MNR at the application stage of a licence application.
 Please note that applications will not be accepted until this has been completed.
 The MNR also collects the actual location and date data (after the activity has been completed).
 This data should be provided as a Close-out Report in the MNR following completion of the activity.
 Please note that any licensee with a marine licence granted subject to conditions specific to the MNR will need to complete the appropriate data submission to fulfil the MNR.